openos365/openos365-10009-centos-stream-docker/README.md

 ## 3 why

-* change repo mirror
+1. change repo mirror
-* pr-install some packages
+1. pr-install some packages
-* pre-config
+1. pre-config
-* networking problems
+1. networking problems
-* save some time
+1. save time
-* track repo update using versions
+1. track repo update using versions
-* publish a tuna yum.repo.d
+1. publish a tuna yum.repo.d

 ## 4 how to use